 How to name your files correctly

-If you keep files for your Etsy shop, name them correctly, better still keep a written document for each item you can quickly scan through and find proocisly what it was called on your computer.
+If you keep files for your Etsy shop, name them correctly, better still keep a written document for each item you can quickly scan through and find procisly what it was named on your computer.

 Now I have a PDF I print out for each listing and fill it out, that way if I can’t find it from the title, I can find it from the file name or even in my physical sheets I keep on each item.